 If it's not menopause, what is it?

-Doing a blood count, iron studies, ferritin and/or a TSH level will usually establish the diagnosis.
+Doing a blood count, ferritin and/or a TSH level will usually establish the diagnosis.
 However, if a woman presents with low mood or anxiety, there is a need to evaluate whether this is a primary anxiety/depression or one aggravated by the lack of oestrogen.
 A previous history of depression or an elevated FSH may help to differentiate between the two.
 Hair loss may be a sign of iron deficiency or hypothyroidism rather than menopause.

 Need more information?